Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Parameters:

 1.  `#!cpp int taskFieldId`: Specifies which property of the task to change
- - 0: Work Value 1
+    - 0: Work Value 1 (For aura tasks its stores the amount of attribute that will be gained by the effected units)
- - 1: Work Value 2
+    - 1: Work Value 2 (For aura tasks its store how many units need to be in range to turn on the aura)
- - 2: Work Range
+    - 2: Work Range (For aura tasks its stores the aura range)
- - 3: Work Flag
+    - 3: Work Flag 2 (There is no work flag 1, just what it's called in A.G.E)
- - 4: Search Wait Time
+    - 4: Search Wait Time (Not related to the name, just what it's called in A.G.E.
+For aura task its store which attribute the aura increases.
+Only few attributes are supported: 5 - movement speed, 9 - attack, 10 - attack reload time, 13 - work rate, 109 - hp regen, 116 - melee armor, 117 - pierce armor)
- - 5: Unused Flag (it is not actually unused, just what it's called in A.G.E.)
+    - 5: Unused Flag (It is not actually unused, just what it's called in A.G.E.
+For aura task its a bitfield of: 1 - multiply instead of add, 2 - circular instead of rectangle, 4 - visible, 32 - translucent.
+Add them together to activate multiple effects)
- - 6: Target Diplomacy
+    - 6: Target Diplomacy (Which targets are effected: 0 - all, 1 - your only, 2 - neutral and enemy, 3 - gaia only, 4 - gaia, your and ally, 5 - gaia, neutral and enemy, 6 - all but yours)
 2.  `#!cpp float value`: The value to set the task field to

 Sets the value of the given field of the global XS task struct to the provided value.
-See also [#!cpp xsTask](./#531-xstask)
+See also [xsTask](./#531-xstask).
+It is recommended to always set all values before inserting or updating a task otherwise the insert/update might fail.

 ### 5.33. xsTriggerVariable